-An Eastern European criminal syndicate has hacked into a small Australian business and stolen details of half a million credit cards from the company’s network.
+An Eastern European crime syndicate has hacked into a small Australian business and stolen details of half a million credit cards from the company’s network.

 It was suspected the attack could result in more than $25 million in fraudulent transactions.

-The AFP together with foreign national law enforcement agencies will swoop on an unknown number of syndicate members and are preparing to prosecute them.
+The Australian Federal Police, together with foreign national law enforcement agencies, are preparing to raid an unknown number of syndicate members to prosecute them.

-Detective Superintendent Brad Marden told SC Australia’s major banks have placed the cards on high alert pre-empting a spate of fraudulent transactions should the cards be sold off on underground criminal forums.
+Detective Superintendent Brad Marden told iTnews' sister site SC Magazine that the major banks had placed the cards on high alert, pre-empting a spate of fraudulent transactions should the cards be sold off on underground criminal forums.

 The sell-off seemed likely.
 SC understands the syndicate was behind the December 2011 hack of US Subway Restaurants in which four Romanian nationals were charged for millions of dollars in credit card fraud that affected some 80,000 customers.

-In both cases, the syndicate captured credit card details using keyloggers installed within Point of Sale (POS) terminals and siphoned the data through an insecure open Microsoft’s Remote Desktop Protocol (RDP) connection.
+In both cases, the syndicate captured credit card details using keyloggers installed within Point of Sale (POS) terminals and siphoned the data through an insecure open connection on Microsoft’s Remote Desktop Protocol (RDP).

 The syndicate found its victims by scanning the internet for vulnerable POS terminals.

-The Australian business, which Det.
-Sup.
-Marden did not name citing the ongoing criminal investigation, operated a highly vulnerable network from which the 500,000 credit cards were stolen.
+Marden would not name citing the affected business due to an ongoing criminal investigation, but it is understood it operated a highly vulnerable network from which the 500,000 credit cards were stolen.